DDP-GCN: Multi-Graph Convolutional Network for Spatiotemporal Traffic Forecasting: Experiment

 \subsection{Performance Comparison}

-Table \ref{table:performance} shows the performance comparison of DDP-GCN and the baselines of the datasets Urban1 and Urban2 for 30, 45, 60-min prediction on all datasets.
-To note, each model predicted all 12 sequential traffic speed values at all links simultaneously.
-These methods are evaluated based on three commonly used metrics in traffic forecasting, including (1) Mean Absolute Error (MAE), (2) Mean Absolute Percentage Error (MAPE), and (3) Root Mean Squared Error (RMSE).
+Table \ref{table:performance} shows the performance results of DDP-GCN and the baseline models.
+Each model predicted all 12 sequential traffic speed values of all the links simultaneously, and the accuracy of 30 minute, 45 minute, and 60 minute predictions are summarized in Table \ref{table:performance}.
+Three commonly used metrics in traffic forecasting were evaluated, including (1) Mean Absolute Error (MAE), (2) Mean Absolute Percentage Error (MAPE), and (3) Root Mean Squared Error (RMSE).
+We have repeated each experiment five times, and the average performance is reported in Table \ref{table:performance}.
+For all the experiments and all three metrics, the standard deviation was very small (less than 0.05 except for STGCN that had up to 0.2 of standard deviation).

-Our proposed model, especially DDP-GCN(Stacked), achieves the best performance for all cases with the exception of the 30-min prediction MAPE of the Urban1 dataset.
-For 1-hour forecasting, our model showed an improvement of 7.40\% on average (9.83\% maximum).
-In particular, the stacked spatial block, firstly introduced in our work, outperformed the parallel spatial block for all cases.
-Unlike other baseline methods, DDP-GCN(Stacked) showed even better performance in longer forecasting horizons for some cases.
-Interestingly, we observed that graph convolution-based methods are generally accurate only for (relatively) short-term predictions and HA tends to be more accurate for (relatively) long-term predictions.
+One of our proposed models, DDP-GCN(Stacked), achieved the best performance for all cases except for the case of 30 minute MAPE of Urban1.
+For 60 minute forecasting, our model showed an improvement of 7.52\% on average (10.14\% maximum) when compared to the previous state-of-the-art performance.
+Among our three models, the stacked spatial block, firstly introduced in our work, outperformed the parallel spatial block for all cases.
+While the previous state-of-the-art GCN methods, i.e. DCRNN and STGCN, suffer when forecasting horizon is increased, DDP-GCN(Stacked)'s performance is sustained even when the prediction time is increased from 30 minutes to 60 minutes.

+Interestingly, we can observe that HA tends to be reasonably accurate even though the method is extremely simple.
 We believe that this result is mainly due to the strong weekly periodicity of our dataset.
-While others utilize only recent 1-hour speed information, HA utilizes a different type of information, i.e. weekly speeds.
-Even though we exploit only recent 1-hour information with our model, however, our model always outperformed the others, including HA.
-It suggests that the non-Euclidean spatial relationships, direction, and positional relationship, are quite powerful priors for the accurate speed forecasting.
+While the other methods utilize only the last 1-hour data to predict the future 1-hour period, HA utilizes a different type of information.
+It looks up the speed information of the same day and same time of the previous weeks.
+While our DDP-GCN models exploit only the last 1-hour information, our model almost always outperformed the other methods including HA.
+It suggests that it might be possible to further improve DDP-GCN's performance by utilizing weekly data in addition to the last 1-hour data.
+Also, it suggests that the non-Euclidean spatial relationships, direction, and positional relationship, are quite powerful priors for the accurate speed forecasting.